-The Countryside and Rights of Way Act 2000 also sets out a requirement for a Management Plan to be prepared and published for AONBs.
-The Kent Downs AONB Management Plan, third revision 2021 - 2026 sets out the policy for the conservation, enhancement and management of the AONB in a series of aims, actions and Principles.
-Compliance with the Management Plan assists in helping to demonstrate that public bodies have complied with their duty of regard.
+The Countryside and Rights of Way Act 2000 sets out a requirement for a Management Plan to be prepared and published for AONBs.
+The Kent Downs AONB Management Plan, third revision 2021 - 2026 sets out the policy for the conservation, enhancement and management of the AONB in a series of aims, actions and principles.
+Compliance with the Management Plan assists in helping to demonstrate that public bodies have complied with their new duty to 'seek to further'.
 Setting is a recurrent theme in the Kent Downs AONB Management Plan 2021 - 2026 and is specifically referred to in principle SD8: